Learning Gaussian Graphical Models with Latent Confounders: Problem setup and review

-In the above example, if the norm of $\Lb_{\Sigmab}$ is much larger than that of $\Sigmab$ and $\Lb_{\Omegab}^{'}$, then removing $\Lb_{\Sigmab}$ using the PC-correction is likely to be effective.
-If the norm of $\Lb_{\Omegab}^{'}$ is not much larger than that of $\Sigmab$, then $\Omegab$ and $\Lb_{\Omegab}$ can be well estimated by LVGGM.
+In the above example, following our theoretical analysis in Section \ref{sec:theory}, if the spectral norm of $\Lb_{\Sigmab}$ is much larger than that of $\Sigmab$ and $\Lb_{\Omegab}^{'}$, then removing $\Lb_{\Sigmab}$ using the PC-correction is likely to be effective.
+If the spectral norm of $\Lb_{\Omegab}^{'}$ is not much larger than that of $\Sigmab$, then PC-correction is not a good choice to remove $\Lb_{\Omegab}^{'}$.
+If $\Lb_{\Omegab}^{'}$ is dense, then $\Omegab$ and $\Lb_{\Omegab}$ can be well estimated by LVGGM.
 In \eqref{eqn:sum-of-low-rank-components}, the overall confounding $\Lb_{\Omegab}^{'}+\Lb_{\Sigmab}$ is the sum of two low-rank components with different norms, we can consider using both methods: first remove $\Lb_{\Sigmab}$ via eigendecomposition, then apply LVGGM to estimate $\Omegab$ and $\Lb_{\Omegab}$.
 We call this procedure PCA+LVGGM and it is shown in Procedure \ref{procedure:PCALVGGM}.
-We discuss how to determine the ranks for $r_P$ and $r_L$ in section \ref{sec:tuning}.
+We discuss methods for setting the ranks for $\Lb_{\Sigmab}$ (defined as $r_P$) and $\Lb_{\Omegab}^{'}$ (defined as $r_L$) in Section \ref{sec:tuning}.

-\section{Theoretical Analysis and Model Comparisons}
+\section{Theoretical analysis and model comparisons}

 In this section, we investigate the theoretical properties of PCA+GGM.
-We derive the convergence rate of PCA+GGM and compare it to that of LVGGM.
-As shown in theoretical analysis by \citet{parsana2019addressing}, the low-rank confounder can be well estimated by PC-correction if the number of features $p \to \infty$ with the number of observations $n$ fixed.
+Our results reveal precisely how the eigenstructure of the observed covariance matrix affects the the performance of PCA+GGM.
+The theoretical analysis provides practical insights into when each graph estimation method should (or should not) be applied.
+Specifically, we derive the convergence rate of PCA+GGM and compare it to that of LVGGM.
+As shown in theoretical analysis by \cite{parsana2019addressing}, the low-rank confounder can be well estimated by PC-correction if the number of features $p \to \infty$ with the number of observations $n$ fixed.
 We provide a non-asymptotic analysis depending on $p$ and $n$ and our result shows that the graph can be recovered exactly when $n \to \infty$ with fixed $p$.
+When additional assumptions are satisfied, e.g. spiky covariance structure and incoherent eigenvectors, the convergence rate can be improved to $O(\sqrt{{\lnn p}/{n}})$.

-\subsection{Convergence Analysis on PCA+GGM}
+\subsection{Convergence analysis on PCA+GGM}

 Without loss of generality, we consider the case of a rank-one confounder.
 Assume that we have a random sample of $p$-dimensional random vectors: